imavdhoot/console-drawing/README.md

 ```bash
 B x y c
 ```

-* Description
-Should fill the entire area connected to (x,y) with "colour" c.
+> Description: Should fill the entire area connected to (x,y) with "colour" c.
 The behavior of this is the same as that of the "bucket fill" tool in paint programs.